List of USM Alger honors: Honors history

+Saïd Allik era

+In 1995–96 season after a great struggle with MC Oran for the title and in the last round USM Alger won the title after its victory against CS Constantine at Stade Mohamed Hamlaoui, with a difference of only two points, it is the first in 33 years and the second in its history.
 In 1996–97 Algerian Cup in the Round of 16 in a match that was expected against CS Constantine, but they withdrew and did not come to the stadium Where were they accused of collusion in order for USMA to facilitate its mission in the last round match of the National 1, then the road was not easy to reach the final where faced CA Batna and won by Tarek Ghoul goal.

 In 1998–99 Algerian Cup against JS Kabylie the two teams met for the first time in the final of the Algerian Cup at Stade 5 Juillet 1962 and in the first final to be attended by the new president of the country Abdelaziz Bouteflika and the honorary president of the club Saadi Yacef and ended with the victory of USM Alger with two goals scored by Billel Dziri and the former player in JS Kabylie Tarek Hadj Adlane To be the fourth Cup of USMA.
 In 2000–01 Algerian Cup facing CRB Mécheria from second division which is up for the first time to the final. the only goal of the game was scored by Hocine Achiou to achieve the fifth title, The match was almost postponed by stopping for more than ten minutes due to a power outage at the beginning of the first half.

 In 2002–03 It was the best season in the history of USM Alger, the journey towards achieving the title was not easy and the struggle was great with USM Blida, NA Hussein Dey and JS Kabylie, and USM Alger waited until the 28 round to celebrate the title second in a row after winning against ASM Oran.
 To complete the joy in the Algerian Cup by winning the title after the victory against CR Belouizdad after Moncef Ouichaoui scored the golden goal to achieve the double for the first time in its history.
 The seventh Algerian Cup was won in 2004 against JS Kabylie where USM Alger won by penalties.
 In 2004–05 The fifth league title was the last title for Saïd Allik as a president, with a big difference from the runner-up JS Kabylie reached 13 points.
-In the 2013 Algerian Cup Final against neighbor MC Alger in the Algiers Derby for the fifth time in history.
-USM Alger defeated of them with a goal scored by Mokhtar Benmoussa.
-USMA won its eighth title.
-Also this was the first time that Al Ittihad won against Mouloudia in the final after four defeats before.
-Two weeks later, USMA won its first Arab Club Champions Cup title after defeating Kuwait's Al-Arabi club 3–2 in aggregate in the 2012–13 UAFA Club Cup final.
-In the Super Cup USM Alger faced 2012–13 Ligue 1 champions ES Sétif and won the title for the first time.
-On May 26, 2019, And after the victory outside the home against CS Constantine 3–1 achieved the eighth Ligue 1 title, one point behind JS Kabylie.